Abibubble/milestone2-harry-potter-quiz/README.md

 * Eve Crabb, for her support through my learning, and for being a sounding board for bug fixes.
 * Tom Crabb, for his advice on how to make my code cleaner.
 * The team at Code Institute, for teaching me the necessary skills to create this site.

-Hermione pic Image by Olga Kukova from Pixabay